Karakaya Retreat, on the beautiful Aegean Coast of Bodrum, Turkey.

 Nestled amongst beautiful Mediterranean nature, with spectacular sunsets over the Aegean sea, Karakaya is the perfect place to come and dive into this extraordinary and unique three-week-process.
 Created by the Indian Mystic Osho in 1988, many thousands have participated and continue to participate in this life-changing and healing experience.

 As well as the three-hour morning sessions, there will be a daily optional programme of meditations and also some evening events.
-The facilitator training is run for two hours on three to four afternoons of each week so there is, of course, plenty of time for rest, beach visits, sightseeing or relaxing around the pool.
+For those also doing the facilitator training, it is run for two hours on three to four afternoons of each week so there is still plenty of time for rest, beach visits, sightseeing or relaxing around the pool.

 The Mystic Rose Twenty-One-Day Meditative Therapy